Latest Blog Posts

 To delve more deeply into understanding these 4 main Goddess archetypes and tips for living in harmony with the moon and your menstrual cycle, please read Miranda Gray’s book ‘Red Moon’ or ‘The Optimised Woman’.
 Or join me for my Moon Goddess Wisdom Workshop!

-Women hold the power of the Moon inside them, in their wombs.
+Women hold the power of the Moon inside them.
 Like the moon, our energy and emotions wax and wane through a monthly cycle, reminding us that life’s natural course is a fluid and cyclical affair, not a linear one, as we may be conditioned to believe.

-Each of us has a unique style in which our Womb Wisdom communicates and unique needs that must be in place for us to hear the promptings of our intuition and creative impulses.
-The Womb is the seat of our desires, emotions, ‘gut instincts’, and nurturing.
+Each of us has a unique style in which our Womb Wisdom (Or if you prefer, ‘Moon Wisdom’) communicates and unique needs that must be in place for us to hear the promptings of our intuition and creative impulses.
+The physical womb and pelvic bowl is the seat of our desires, emotions, ‘gut instincts’, and nurturing.
 In astrology, it corresponds to our astrological moon sign, phase and placement, and can give us clues to the unique style in which our feminine wisdom expresses itself.
 The moon changes signs about every 2 ½ days.
 Where it was at the moment of your birth, and its relationship to the other bodies in the sky strongly influences who you are and how you operate.

 The moon influences our emotional nature, how we handle cycles, how we experience ‘the feminine’, our relationship with our mother, our health, instincts, how we feel nourished, childhood experiences, past-life experiences and basically what ‘home’ feels like for us.
 It’s a powerful influence on our personality, and for women, an indicator of her overall Womb Wisdom style, feminine gifts, emotional roadblocks and emotional growth path.
 The Maiden, Mother and Crone archetypes (another subject for my next blog!) live within all women, and manifest through all the signs.
 But our moon sign is personal to each individual woman, and influences us for life.
 It is our Goddess-given gift and path of emotional karma.